PolarSprings/predicting_wine_quality/README.md

 # predicting_wine_quality
-Using pandas, numpy, sklearn, and plotly to find the null values in a sample set of data
+Using pandas, numpy, and plotly to find the null values in a sample set of data